planetarysoftware/TSC/BasePolicies/Governance.md

 a WG decide that it does not wish to hold meetings, this section may be removed from the Governance document.*

-The WG meets weekly on a Google Hangout On Air.
+The WG meets weekly via an online video teleconference service like Zoom or Google Hangout.
 A designated moderator approved by the WG runs the meeting.
 Each meeting should be published to YouTube.

 Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy, WG membership,